Archaeothyris: ClassificationArchaeothyris belonged to the family Ophiacodontidae, a group of early pelycosaurs that evolved early in the Late Carboniferous. It was one of the earliest and most basal synapsids (the group which includes mammals).

 Below is a cladogram modified from the analysis of Benson (2012):

 Discovery and paleoecology

-Fossils of Archaeothyris were first described in 1972 from the Joggins fossil cliffs, the same locality in which the early reptiles Hylonomus and Petrolacosaurus (both of which resemble Archaeothyris) were found.

-Archaeothyris lived in what is now Nova Scotia, about 306 million years ago in the Carboniferous Period (Pennsylvanian).

-Nova Scotia at this time was a swamp, similar to today's Everglades in Florida.
+Fossils of Archaeothyris were first described in 1972 from the Joggins Fossil Cliffs, the same locality in which the early reptiles Hylonomus and Petrolacosaurus (both of which resemble Archaeothyris) were found.Archaeothyris lived in what is now Nova Scotia, about 306 million years ago in the Carboniferous Period (Pennsylvanian).
+Nova Scotia at this time was a coal forest.
 The "trees" (actually giant club mosses) were very tall, some, such as Lepidodendron, up to 50 m tall.
 Archaeothyris and the other early amniotes lived in the moist vegetation on the forest ground, together with the more terrestrially adapted labyrinthodont amphibians.